pixijs/guides/_basics/scene-graph.md

 The scene graph's root node is a container maintained by the application, and referenced with `app.stage`.
 When you add a sprite or other renderable object as a child to the stage, it's added to the scene graph and will be rendered and interactable.
 Most PixiJS objects can also have children, and so as you build more complex scenes, you will end up with a tree of parent-child relationships, rooted at the app's stage.

+(A helpful tool for exploring your project is the [Pixi.js devtools plugin]({{ site.data.links.tool-dev-tools }}) for Chrome, which allows you to view and manipulate the scene graph in real time as it's running!)

 ## Parents and Children

 When a parent moves, its children move as well.
 When a parent is rotated, its children are rotated too.
 Hide a parent, and the children will also be hidden.
 If you have a game object that's made up of multiple sprites, you can collect them under a container to treat them as a single object in the world, moving and rotating as one.

-(TODO: verify this - vaguely remember caching of e.g. transforms to prevent having to run tree each frame?)
-Each frame, PixiJS runs through the scene graph from the root down through all the children to the leaves to calculate each object's final position, rotation, visibility, transparency, etc.  If a parent's alpha is set to 0.5 (making it 50% transparent), all its children will start at 50% transparent as well.
+{% comment %}TODO: verify this - vaguely remember caching of e.g. transforms to prevent having to run tree each frame?{% endcomment %}  Each frame, PixiJS runs through the scene graph from the root down through all the children to the leaves to calculate each object's final position, rotation, visibility, transparency, etc.  If a parent's alpha is set to 0.5 (making it 50% transparent), all its children will start at 50% transparent as well.
 If a child is then set to 0.5 alpha, it won't be 50% transparent, it will be 0.5 x 0.5 = 0.25 alpha, or 75% transparent.
 Similarly, an object's position is relative to its parent, so if a parent is set to an x position of 50 pixels, and the child is set to an x position of 100 pixels, it will be drawn at a screen offset of 150 pixels, or 50 + 100.

 Here's an example.
 We'll create three sprites, each a child of the last, and animate their position, rotation, scale and alpha.
 Even though each sprite's properties are set to the same values, the parent-child chain amplifies each change: